jhpyle/docassemble/_docs/logic.md

 its definition.
 If the value of `we_already_agreed_to_go` turns out to be false, the [`code`] block will run its course without setting a value for `user_wants_to_got_to_dance`.
-Not giving up, **docassemble** will keep going backwards through the blocks, looking for one that offers to define `user_wants_to_got_to_dance`.
+Not giving up, **docassemble** will keep going backwards through the blocks in the [YAML] file, looking for one that offers to define `user_wants_to_got_to_dance`.
 It will find such a question among the questions included by reference from `question_library.yml`, namely the question "Interested in going to the dance tonight?"

+So, to summarize: when **docassemble** considers what blocks it _must_ process, it goes from top to bottom through your interview [YAML] file, looking for [`mandatory`] and [`initial`] blocks; if a block is later in the file, it is processed later in time.
+However, when **docassemble** considers what question it should ask to define a particular variable, it goes from bottom to top; if a block is later in the file, it is considered to "supersede" blocks that are earlier in the file.

 # <a name="howitworks"></a>How **docassemble** runs your code